kirixvelu/project-108/src/blog/article-130.md

 They take our lives for pride,<br>
 give us war hero metals to rest.<br>
 They teach us wars are necessary,<br>
-or else, enemy will kill us.
+or else, enemy will kill us.<br>
+Only those move can feel the chains.

 We are killing and dying in grace,<br>
 we are yet to ask, who our enemy is.<br>